dr4k0nia/archived_dr4k0nia.github.io/_posts/2020-10-31-Writing-a-simple-unpacker.md

 - [AnonymooseRE](https://github.com/anonymoosere) For helping out with Unscrambler and answering a lot of my questions
 - [Washi](https://github.com/Washi1337/AsmResolver) For AsmResolver and answering my questions
-- [sharplab.io](https://sharplab.io) For their online compiler and IL view